hiimzackjones/hiimzackjones.github.io/_posts/2017-09-27-Getting-Into-Cyber-Security-(By-Someone-Who-Hasn't-made-it-in-yet).md

 ## Getting into Cyber Security.

-This subtitle is misleading, mainly because when you think about folks who are "into cyber security", the one's that are inspiring and fun to follow on Twitter, most of the time they didn't "get into cyber security", they just liked it.
-And became part of it's culture.
+This subtitle is misleading, mainly because when you think about folks who are "into cyber security", many of the one's that are truly inspiring most of the time didn't "get into cyber security".
+They made it to where they are by loving something about it and often becoming part of the culture to be around other's who love something about it.
 Just like getting into sports or scrapbooking or Taylor Swift.

 Immediately you think to yourself
 > "I will never like Cyber Security as much as I like Taylor Swift"